CRM stands for customer relationship management. The name itself should tell you why you should prioritise it.

 Without a CRM system, your colleagues will spend more and more time searching through emails to get the most recent, accurate information on potential and existing customers' statuses.
 This usually leads to missed or double-booked appointments or failure to follow through on vital tasks.

 What's more, all your colleagues might rely on a different sales process.
-In this scenario, their communication with potential and existing customers will be inconsistent.
-Potential and current customers might have to repeat the same questions or information each time they connect with your company, which is annoying for them.
+Their communication with potential and existing customers will be inconsistent in this scenario.
+Potential and current customers might have to repeat the same questions or information each time they connect with your company, which is annoying.
 Potential customers may even engage with your company through social media rather than taking the 'traditional route of speaking to a salesperson first.

 Suppose you are not fully aligned and coordinated through a central, shared CRM system.
 In that case, colleagues will likely become out of sync with the potential or existing customers' demands, expectations, and needs.